MikiP98/MultiScaler-Plus/README.md

 - Add image merger: multiple images into one stacked or animated image
 - ~~Add big 160px example shell image to example images~~
 - Librarify this app...
+- Add a markdown page(s) with detailed algorithms descriptions

 <br/>